Software-Architecture-HCMUT-242/zalo-phake/chat_management/README.md

 ### Message Flow
 1. User creates a chat or sends to an existing chat
 2. Message is stored in Firestore
-3. Notifications are sent to participants
+3. Online users receive real-time updates via WebSockets
+4. Offline users receive notifications through SQS → Lambda → FCM/SNS
-4. Recipients can retrieve messages with pagination
+5. Recipients can retrieve messages with pagination

+### WebSocket Flow
+1. User connects to WebSocket endpoint with their user ID
+2. Connection is maintained for real-time updates
+3. Events like new messages, typing indicators, and read receipts are broadcast
+4. Connections are tracked to determine online/offline status

 ## Development Setup